simrenbasra/simys-blog/_posts/2024-10-21-trick_or_retreat_part1.md

 ### **How RL works**

 As stated earlier, the objective of a RL model is to maximise the reward through trial and error.
 Below is a simple explanation as to how it does this.
-In the coming posts I will go into more detail about how I created my RL model for my project.
+In the coming posts, I will go into more detail about how I created the RL model for my project.

 <div style="text-align: center;">